Lawn & Garden Tips

 In the Garden

 - Start Your Veggies.
 Now is the time to start tomatoes, peppers, cucumbers, zucchini, eggplant…all the vegetables you love to harvest come summer.
-When planting be sure to amend the native soil at a 50/50 ratio with E.B.
-Stone Flower and Vegetable Planting Mix to break up the soil and add needed nutrients your veggies will need to produce an abundant harvest.
+When planting be sure to amend the native soil at a 50/50 ratio with Dr. Earth Organic Home Grown Vegetable Garden Planting Mix to add vital organic matter to the soil for better root development and needed moisture balance so you have happy, healthy plants that provide you an abundant harvest.

 - Color in Your Garden.
 All winter/cool season color like pansies and cyclamen should be replaced with plants that thrive in warm months like geraniums, marigolds, impatiens, petunias and more.
 Plant in the garden, pots and hanging baskets.